- Bachelor of Science

 Courses that can be used towards your social science major are offered by the departments of economics (College of Arts and Sciences), environmental science and geography, history, political science, psychology and sociology and anthropology.
 With prior approval, select offerings in other departments and programs may also be included.

-Rather than majoring in one specific social science discipline, this major exposes students to a wider range of social science fields and allows them to concentrate in two of them.
+Rather than majoring in one specific social science discipline, you will be exposed to a wider range of social science fields and allows you to concentrate in two of them.
 The major is comprised of seven units in one discipline (the primary area of concentration, or primary discipline) and four units in a second discipline (the secondary area of concentration, or secondary discipline).

 Social science majors complete a senior research project in their primary discipline.
 Additionally, students must complete two general education social science courses and/or elective social science courses in two different social science disciplines, both of which must be outside the primary and secondary areas of concentration.

 The internship possibilities for students include all of those corresponding to the social science disciplinary programs, especially in the primary area of concentration.

 Opportunities for graduates with a Bachelor of Science in Biology cross multiple career paths including Clinical Research, Environmental and Climate Science, Health and Medical Research and Clinical Laboratory Technicians.
 More than 65% of all positions listed require a Bachelor’s degree and nearly half, 49% of positions ask for 0-to-2 years of experience.

 Source: Burning Glass Technologies 2019.

 Use the Career Insight tool to see what opportunities look like for you.